 Comb your hair gently to remove all knots.
 Make sure your hair is semi-dry before you begin the application.
 Apply the oil to your hair strands.
 Massage all over your scalp to stimulate blood circulation.

 Rinse a towel with warm water.
 Ensure it is not dripping water.
 Wrap the towel around your head and let it sit for an hour.

 Rinse your hair with warm water to boost its moisture.
 Once done, you can shampoo and condition your hair as usual.

 Hot oil treatments work wonders for excessively dry hair, hair that is susceptible to weather changes and humidity, and anyone who extensively uses heat styling tools.
 Hair oils are packed with nutrients that nourish and hydrate your hair and scalp and significantly benefit your health.
 The oil can be better absorbed if it is heated, which increases its effectiveness, giving a new lease of life to your hair.
 Hot oil treatments are also the way to go if you want your shinier, smoother, softer, and stronger hair.
 You can choose from a variety of oils or make your own blend to achieve the best results.

 Frequently Asked Questions

-How often can you do a hot oil treatment?
+How often should you do a hot oil treatment on hair?